Kasun1Don/Kasun1Don/README.md

 Graduation: September 2024.

-🌱 Currently developing a MERN stack Web application for a boxing gym's class booking and sign up system.
+🌱 Currently developing FightTrack, a MERN stack Web application for boxing gym owners to manage class bookings and sign ups.
+Check it out @ fighttrack.xyz

 ### Languages and Frameworks